studersi/test-4/tutorial-8/README.md

       SecRule REQUEST_URI "@beginsWith /drupal/index.php/contextual/render" "phase:2,nolog,pass,id:10000,ctl:ruleRemoveTargetById=942130;ARGS:ids[]"
 ```

-The mode _combined_ instructs the script to write a rule that combines a path condition with a rule id and a certain parameter.
-First it reports the number of occurrences, then it proposes an exclusion rule which we can copy together with the comment into our apache configuration file 1:1.
-The proposed rule has an id of 10,000.
-If we continue to use the script, we will have to edit this id ourselves to avoid id collisions, but that's a simple task.
+The mode _combined_ instructs the script to write a rule that combines a path condition with a rule ID and a certain parameter.
+First, it reports the number of occurrences, then it proposes an exclusion rule which we can copy together with the comment into our Apache configuration file 1:1.
+The proposed rule has an ID of 10,000.
+If we continue to use the script, we will have to edit this ID ourselves to avoid ID collisions, but that's a simple task.

 Here is how the configuration looks when we enter this construct (line break introduced for display reasons):